ChristianLW/fnaf3bot/README.md

 Feel free to look around in the code and take inspiration, but please message me first if you're going to base something heavily off this.

+## Platform Limitations
+- The bot only works on Windows.
+Most of the code would work fine on any OS, but a few things needed only work on Windows.
+- The bot assumes a 1080p (1920×1080) screen resolution.
+If you have another screen resolution and want to use the bot, throw me a DM on Discord (see the bottom of this page).

 ## Known Issues
 - There is a visual glitch where it looks like the wrong thing is being rebooted.
 This is purely visual and the proper system is actually being rebooted.
 - Phantoms tend to break/confuse the bot.
 Both Spiff and I completely forgot they existed until the bot actually got used.